aziontech/lib/packages/purge/README.md

 ### `createClient`

-Creates a Purge client with methods to interact with Azion Edge Purge.
+Creates a Purge client with methods to interact with Azion Purge.

 **Parameters:**